rtlcopymemory/arenasbot/README.md

 # Where to put the token
-Create a file named `secret.py` with a variable names `token` like this:
+Create a file named `secret.py` with a variable named `token` like this:

 secret.py
 ```py